3fuyang/fwio.me/src/content/notes/reading-react-source-code.md

   // The props used to create the output.
   memoizedProps: any

-  // A queue for state updates and callbacks.
+  // A struct to manage updates, like state updates and callbacks such as passive effects.
   updateQueue: any

   // The state used to create the output,